Documentaries & News

 A piece for the Economist co-shot by Tara Milutis about the forces and events that led to the military becoming so powerful in Thailand.

-“Christmas in Karen State” - a short documentary by Tara Milutis about a guerilla-run black zone village in Myanmar’s Karen State.
+“Christmas in Karen State” — a short documentary on a Jesuit priest’s Christmas visit to a Black Zone village in Karen State.

 "The Karen of Huay Tong", a documentary by Tara Milutis.
 Original music by Dominick Boyle.